Javagedes/mcw-rs/README.md

 - [ ] Keep player count
 - [ ] shutdown server (but keep listening for people trying to join) if no players are online
 - [ ] start server when it is detected that someone is trying to join
+- [ ] let the user decide the location / file name of the server